versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.close()
 {: #router-close .code}

-Closes the router, including all its transports and RTP observers (such as audio level observers).
+Closes the router.
+Triggers a ["routerclose"](#transport-on-routerclose) event in all its transports and also ["routerclose"](#rtpObserver-on-routerclose) event in all its RTP observers.

 #### router.createWebRtcTransport(options)
 {: #router-createWebRtcTransport .code}